nicohsfu/midterm/planning/1_user-stories.md

 As a hungry user, I want to browse a menu, because I am hungry.

 As a user, I want to edit the quantity of an item I’m ordering, because I want to order multiple items.

-As a user, I want to see all the items I want to order, because I want to double check my order without scrolling up and down the browse page.
+As a user, I want to see all the items I want to order on a checkout page, because I want to double check my order without scrolling up and down the browse page.

 As a user, I want to place an order because I need food.